Michael-Z/AppCompatibleKit/README.md

 AppCompatibleKit
 ================

-This is a project of ios app compatible kit.
+This is an app compatible kit.